KieranCanter/kierancanter.dev/README.md

 When working with a project that becomes rich in files and directories, organization is paramount in avoiding the "needle in a haystack" dilemma.
 If your file structure is a jumbled mess with no structure, components and functions are much harder to find.
 I adhered to a strict hierarchical organization to maintain a separation of concerns and group related files where assets like fonts and images are stored in `public` and all source code is stored in `src`.

 `src/`
-* `app/`        - top-level files or pages relating to the deployment and rendering of the site
+* `app/`        - top-level files relating to the deployment and rendering of the site
-* `components/` - visual elements that are incorporated into the pages and will be seen by the user
+* `components/` - visual elements that are incorporated into the page and will be seen by the user
 * `context/`    - components relying on and controlling variables relating to the system context (i.e. theme context with system preferences)
 * `data/`       - specific info such as text data that's abstracted out from respective components for modularity and scalability
 * `styles/`     - CSS styling